Gussak/ArxLaetansMod/README.md

 If you want you can improve them and/or also create a pull request (every 2nd link) at Arx Libertatis from these branches instead of me (if unable, it means there is a PR there already for that branch).

+If some PR_ branch does not compile, the missing parts will all be at https://github.com/Gussak/ArxLibertatis/tree/ForArxLaetansMod_TEST (or TEST2 ...).
+It is too many branches to keep updated (I use 3-way meld compare, with the cmp3way.sh script, to split from that branch into PR_ branches and it requires some time to complete).

 Obs.: The wiki patches are at https://github.com/Gussak/ArxLaetansMod/tree/main/docs/WikiPatches (read them raw).

-Obs.: it was all compiled to c++20 on ubuntu22.04 with qtbase5-dev package.
+Obs.: it may have been all compiled to c++20 on ubuntu22.04 with qtbase5-dev package.

 .
 .